Diffeomorphism invariant tensor networks for 3d gravity: Introduction

-Progress on this issue was recently made by Akers, Soni, and Wei (ASW) \cite{akers2024multipartite} and Dong, McBride and Weng (DMW) \cite{Dong2024}, but also see \cite{Donnelly:2016qqt,Qi:2022lbd}.
-They constructed a tensor network which hosts a discretized version of a gauge theory on each bulk leg, rather than a featureless Hilbert space.
+Progress on this issue was recently made by Akers, Soni, and Wei (ASW) \cite{akers2024multipartite} and Dong, McBride and Weng (DMW) \cite{Dong2024}, but also see \cite{Donnelly:2016qqt,Qi:2022lbd,Singh_2010,Colafranceschi:2020ern}, as well as \cite{Basteiro:2022xvu,Basteiro:2024cuh,Basteiro:2024crz,Basteiro:2022zur,Caputa:2020fbc,Frenkel:2024smt,Soni:2024aop,Singh:2017tet,Colafranceschi:2022dig,Chirco:2017wgl,Chirco:2021chk,Meusburger:2008bs,Kim:2015qoa} for other approaches constructing more realistic tensor networks for quantum gravity.
+These authors constructed a tensor network which hosts a discretized version of a gauge theory on each bulk leg, rather than a featureless Hilbert space.
 These kinds of models were first discovered in condensed matter theory by Kitaev \cite{Kitaev:1997wr}, as well as Levin and Wen \cite{Levin_2005}.
 The extra structure allowed them to impose a toy version of the gravitational constraints.
 Furthermore, the states satisfying the constraints can be thought of as a particular superposition of more traditional random tensor network states, with the superposition designed to ensure the analog of the WDW equation is satisfied.
 In analogy with coherent states, this shows that the tensor networks in \cite{akers2024multipartite,Dong2024} are indeed ``closer'' to semiclassical states of gravity.

 The ASW model defines an analog of the area operator, and shows that such operators do not commute for overlapping boundary subregions \cite{akers2024multipartite}.
 Furthermore, the tensor networks in this model are topological, in a sense we will explain below.
 So this approach is suitable for constructing a model of 3D gravity, which is topological.
 We can think of the discrete graph defining a topological tensor network as discretizing the background manifold that the Chern-Simons connections live on, perhaps by a simplical decomposition of the background manifold $M$ that the connections propagate on.
 Because Chern-Simons theory is topological, this discretization is arbitrary, and so the diffeomorphism invariance of the theory remains unbroken.
 This is how the ASW networks are able to satisfy the analog of the Wheeler-DeWitt equation, even though the state is constructed from a discretized graph which naively seems to break diffeomorphism invariance.
 Furthermore, interpreted appropriately, topological tensor networks retain an RT-like formula computing von Neumann entropy, thus preserving the feature of standard tensor networks which makes them analogous to gravity in the first place.